pbkware/js-utils/README.md

-This package contains the System types, constants and utilities for Xilytix Typescript packages
+Contains JavaScript utility types, constants and functions In the future, various utilities included will be extracted into their own packages